logigearcorp/docs.testarchitect.com/content/user-guide/test-execution/methods-of-test-execution/executing-tests-from-the-command-line-interface/creating-a-batch-file.md

     The Execute Test dialog box is closed.

-7. If you want to change the generated batch file to only compile tests and not run the tests when the batch file executes, manually add the **-co** flag to the file after the ta execute statement but before the last flag in the batch file, as shown below:
+7.  **Optional:** If you want to change the generated batch file to only compile tests and not run the tests when the batch file executes, manually add the **-co** flag to the file after the ta execute statement but before the last flag in the batch file, as shown below:

     ![](/images/TA_Help/Images/Test_exec_compileonly_flag.png)